Occupational exploration is a way to learn about jobs and careers. For a given job, you can find information such as:

-To learn more about the three occupations you identified using the O*Net® Interest Profiler™, there are several online resources to help you.
+In this activity you will be using different websites to research three occupations.
 First, download the Occupational Exploration Worksheet and print out three copies.
 Use the worksheets to guide you as you gather information about your three occupations.

 Here are some websites that are useful for researching occupations:

 LinkedIn lets you look up companies, employers, and employees.
 To look up companies in a specific field, click on the “jobs” tab, and in the “search jobs” field enter the field of work that you are interested in.
 Once you have found a company that matches with your interest and skills, you can search employees and see their profiles to give you a general idea of the job qualifications needed.